 You can submit feedback online by completing the Feedback and Complaints triage.

 This Policy and Procedure complies with The Local Authority Social Services and National Health Service Complaints (England) Regulations 2009, introduced on 1st April 2009 across health and social care.

-N.B.
-ALL escalations must be directed to the Health Service Ombudsman (so when a patient is dissatisfied with the Practice response to their complaint, they must escalate their complaint to the Health Service Ombudsman, not the PCT).
+- All escalations must be directed to the health service ombudsman (so when a patient is dissatisfied with the practice response to their complaint, they must escalate their complaint to the health service ombudsman, not the PCT).